elm-conf/2019.elm-conf.com/content/speak-at-elm-conf.md

 - How has working with Elm made other people's lives better?
 - What do you wish you had known when you started working with Elm?

-And again, if you would like feedback on your idea before submitting, or would like to work through the brainstorming process with someone, please email us! elm-conf@thestrangeloop.com
+And again, if you would like feedback on your idea before submitting, or would like to work through the brainstorming process with someone, please email us! [elm-conf@thestrangeloop.com](mailto:elm-conf@thestrangeloop.com)

-TODO: button for starting submission
+<a class="button" href="https://cfp.elm-conf.com">Start your submission</a>

 ## We are looking for first-time speakers